isomerpages/seab-corp/pages/2026 GCE Advanced Level Syllabuses Examined for School Candidates.md

 </tr>
 </tbody>
 </table>
-<p>+ Syllabus document will be made available in January 2025.
+<p>~ Syllabus document will be made available in January 2025.
 <br>* Last year of exam in 2026.
 <br>** Last year of exam in 2025; for JC2 repeats and CI3 candidates only.
 <br># Last year of exam in 2025.